-Filming in Masai Mara National reserve
+Filming in Maasai Mara national reserve

 Masai Mara National Reserve is widely recognized as the jewel in the crown of Kenya’s tourism industry.
 It plays a key role in preserving the world’s greatest migration of large mammals.
-The reserve is regarded as the most spectacular wildlife viewing area in Kenya with over 95 species of mammals, amphibians and reptiles and over 400 bird species.
+The reserve is regarded as the most spectacular wildlife viewing area in Kenya with over 95 species of mammals, amphibians, and reptiles and over 400 bird species.
 Filming in Masai Mara National Reserve will give you an opportunity to shoot great wildlife numbers including the dominant inhabitant that is the wildebeests.
 In July each year over 1.5 million wildebeests along with large numbers of Zebras and Thompson’s gazelle, migrate from the Serengeti plains in Tanzania to search for fresh pastures in the Masai Mara before going back in October.